 - Must undergo a background check (things revealed do not necessarily disqualify a candidate).

-- Minimum 3 Years on the Jedi Path specifically.
+- Minimum 3 Years on the Jedi Path specifically, 5 recommended.
 Verified by records (forum/facebook posts, emails, blogs, written encrypted codices, etc) and known members of the Jedi Community.

 - Must know the Jedi Code from memory, paraphrased or verbatim.